dmcclung/liquidation-bot/README.md

 # Trader Joe Liquidation Bot Bounty
 This project demonstrates the concepts and implementation of a liquidation bot specifically for use with the Trader Joe DEX on Avalanche's C-chain.

-This project comes with unit tests, contracts, interfaces to external contracts, and scripts to deploy and run the liquidation bot.
+This project comes with unit tests, contracts, scripts to deploy and run the liquidation bot, and a twitter bot that tweets when the contract liquidates successfully.

 # What is a liquidation
-A liquidation is an operation to cleanup underwater accounts on a decentralized exchange.
+A liquidation seizes collateral from an underwater account on a decentralized exchange.
 Decentralized exchanges have no management that issue margin calls when accounts become undercollateralized; therefore, lending platforms must provide incentives and the ability for third parties to perform flash loans that than repay borrows and seize collateral within certain constraints.

-The primary constraint is up to 50% of the borrow amount can be seized.
-Therefore, the amount of collateral owned by the borrower must be sufficient or at least 50% of the borrow value.
+The primary constraint is up to 50% of the borrow amount can be seized in collateral.
+Therefore, the amount of collateral owned by the borrower must be sufficient.
+The collateral seized also has to have the value to incentivize liquidation.
+Small amounts may be lower than gas costs.

 # Source code
 scripts/app.ts